-- Which best practices we customise and adapt to ensure localized and integrated jobs?
+- Which best practices can we adapt to ensure localized and integrated jobs?

-- What can be done to make specific skills and competencies more employment relevant?
+- How can more jobs be created for the State’s tribal workforce?
+What can be done to make their specific skills and competencies more employment-relevant?

-- What are the opportunities,within the ambit of existing schemes and policies for skill and entrepreneurship development in rural Odisha?
+- What are the opportunities, especially in terms of existing schemes and policies, for skill and entrepreneurship development in rural Odisha?

-- How can work related migration be made a choice-driven phenomena instead of the compulsion-driven one it is?
+- How can work related migration be made a choice-driven phenomenon instead of being a compulsion-driven that currently it is?